You are not afraid of wolves.

 Found this book in the woods on a creepy little shelf nailed to a tree next to MEC-B 7.
 Got a bunch of weird stories.
 Some sound like DOF business, including Unevents —URPG, both Cave cases, the Harper, Tennessee incident, the bit with the Centrifuge facility, etc. Knows some stuff it REALLY shouldn’t, especially… well, you’ll see.
 Recommend investigation and filing, class F urgency.
 See you when you get back from vacay.

-Office jockey Trinidad Wyatt wakes up in a strange facility to find he is a living transistor in a computer made of people, all sedated and hypnotized into constantly querying computers for mysterious work.
-As he escapes, he ties together his strange circumstances with seemingly innocent events at his day job over the past few months.
+Trinidad Wyatt wakes up in a strange facility to find he is a living transistor in a computer made of people.
+As he struggles to escape, he ties together his strange circumstances with seemingly innocent events at his desk job over the past few months.

 Lester, a laid-off physicist, tries to make the best of things as he starts a new job in a lawnmower factory.
 But, the factory is run by a paranoid man who forbids talking on the factory floor for fear that the employees will whisper about him.
-Lester’s desperation for relief from tedium leads to discovery: He has the power to manipulate time.
+In the crawling silence, Lester finds a fantastic ability that lets him escape.